etn-ccis/blui-angular-component-library/react/docs/Drawer.md

 ## Drawer Subheader
-The `DrawerSubheader` is an optional subsection that renders below the header and above the body of the side navigation menu.
+The `DrawerSubheader` is an optional section that renders below the header and above the body of the side navigation menu.
-It can be used to support additional content, such as filtering options or more information.
+It can be used to support additional content, such as filtering options or to display more information.
 The subheader only accepts children nodes to render as input.